SocketMobile/capturesdk_flutter/README.md

 ## Getting started Android

 You will need to update the network configuration to enable the Android Capture client.
-You can find out more about network configuration [here](https://docs.socketmobile.dev/capture/java/en/latest/android/getting-started.html).
+You can find out more [about network configuration](https://docs.socketmobile.dev/capture/java/en/latest/android/getting-started.html).

 In order to pass the internet permissions, you need to have the below line in your Android manifest.